WASHINGTON – A steep fall in gas costs pushed down a measure of U.S. consumer prices last month, keeping inflation mild.

 Some items have seen big increases.
 The cost of milk, cheese and other dairy products have risen 0.8 per cent in each of the past two months.
 That could reflect the higher cost of animal feed, which usually includes corn and soybeans.
 Cereals and baked goods rose 0.3 per cent last month.
 But prices for the broad category of meat, chicken, fish and eggs fell in November, after a big gain the previous month.

-The Fed said Wednesday that it now plans to keep the short-term interest rate it controls at nearly zero until the unemployment rate falls to at least 6.5 per cent, as long as inflation isn’t expected to top 2.5 per cent in the next two years.
+With inflation in check, the Fed said Wednesday that it now plans to keep the short-term interest rate it controls at nearly zero until the unemployment rate falls to at least 6.5 per cent, as long as inflation isn’t expected to top 2.5 per cent in the next two years.